-- 1. The Project's Benefits Outweigh Unavoidable Impacts.
-The remaining unavoidable and irreversible impacts of the Project are acceptable in light of the economic, fiscal, social, public safety, environmental, land use, and other considerations set forth herein because the Board finds that the benefits of the Project outweigh any significant and unavoidable or irreversible adverse environmental impacts of the Project, as well as outweighing any residual impacts over which a controversy exists concerning the impacts' significance following mitigation. - 2.
-Rejected or Deleted Mitigation Measures.
-Any of the mitigation measures that were suggested in the DEIR and FEIR but not incorporated into the Project due to their infeasibility are infeasible in part because such measures would impose limitations and restrictions on the Project so as to prohibit the attainment of economic, social, and other benefits of the Project which this Board finds outweigh the unmitigated impacts of the Project.
+The Project's Benefits Outweigh Unavoidable Impacts.
+The remaining unavoidable and irreversible impacts of the Project are acceptable in light of the economic, fiscal, social, public

+Formatted: Justified, Don't adjust space between Latin and Isian taxt Formatted: Justified safety, environmental, land use, and other considerations set forth herein because LAFCo finds that the benefits of the Project outweigh any significant and unavoidable or irreversible adverse environmental impacts of the Project, as well as outweighing any residual impacts over which a controversy exists concerning the impacts' significance following mitigation.

+2. Rejected or Deleted Mitigation Measures.
+Any of the mitigation measures that were suggested in the DEIR and FEIR but not incorporated into the Project due to their infeasibility are infeasible in part because such measures would impose limitations and restrictions on the Project so as to prohibit the attainment of economic, social, and other benefits of the Project which LAFCo finds outweigh the unmitigated impacts of the Project.
 In addition, several proposed mitigation measures were deleted because the suggested roadway/intersection improvements had already been constructed by others or the proposed roadway/intersection improvements were determined not to be necessary in light of other nearby improvements built by others.